Pilot (Glee): Plot

-Will and school counselor Emma Pillsbury (Jayma Mays) take the kids to visit a performance by Vocal Adrenaline, a rival glee club.
-They perform an impressive rendition of Amy Winehouse's "Rehab", which leaves the New Directions worried about their chances of competing in the regional show choir competition.
+Will and school guidance counselor Emma Pillsbury take the group to witness a performance by Vocal Adrenaline, a rival glee club.
+They perform an impressive rendition of Amy Winehouse's " Rehab," which leaves the New Directions apprehensive about their own chances in the upcoming regional show choir competition.
 Following the performance, Terri reveals to Will that she is pregnant.
 Believing he needs to support his family, Will regretfully tells the club he is resigning, and applies for a job as an accountant.

 Finn is attacked by the football team for his involvement with New Directions, and he initially decides to quit the club.
 When Finn watches the team trap Artie in a portable toilet, Finn refuses to take part and rescues Artie.
 He apologizes to the glee club members, and the group resolves to continue without Will.
 Meanwhile, Emma urges Will to reconsider his decision to leave by showing him a video of him performing in Glee Club when he was at McKinley High.
 Will then comes across the New Directions performing "Don't Stop Believin'" in the auditorium.
 Impressed by the performance, Will decides to stay at McKinley, telling the club he couldn't bear to see them win Nationals without him.